chyidl/chyidlTutorial/root/ilikeit/RedisCrashCourse/README.md

 # Open the file to adjust a few items in the configuration:
 $ sudo vim /etc/redis/redis.conf

-# find the **supervised** directive.
+# Find the **supervised** directive.
 Currently, this is set to no. Since we are running an operating system that uses systemd init system, we can change this to **systemd**.
 supervised systemd

 # Next, find the **dir** directory.
 This option specifies the directory that Redis will use to dump persistent data.
 We need to pick a location that Redis will have write permission and that isn't viewable by normal users.
 dir /var/lib/redis

+# To unbind 127.0.0.1
+#bind 127.0.0.1

+# To set the password, edit your /etc/redis/redis.conf file
+# find this line
+requirepass foobared
+# Then uncomment it and change foobared to your password.
+Make sure you choose something pretty long, 32 characters or so would probably be good, it's easy for an outside user to guess upwards of 150k passwords a second, as the notes in the config file mention,

 # Create a Redis systemd Unit File
 # We can create a systemd unit file so that the init system can manage the Redis process.